xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 infer(Nat.add1) = Nat neg Nat
 ```

+## Type variables as variables in the monoid of types

-## TODO
+TODO

+TODO unification problem as monoid equations.

-TODO define `error` element and `Error` type
+## The `error` term and the `Error` type

-TODO use monoid equations to interpret type variable and unification
+TODO

 # Linear logic propositions